hexchat/documentation/perl_modules.rst

 Building Perl modules on Windows
 ================================

-Since version 2.9.5 on Windows you need to use specific Perl build for Hexchat for perl plugin to work.
-But this build doesn't have PPM and cpan doesn't work so if your perl script needs specific module to work you need to build it manually.
+Since version 2.9.5 on Windows you need to use specific Perl build for Hexchat for Perl plugin to work.
+But this build doesn't have PPM and CPAN doesn't work so if your Perl script needs specific module to work you need to build it manually.

 Software
 --------

-To start building perl modules you need to download and install this software (in their default install paths):
+To start building Perl modules you need to download and install this software (in their default install paths):

 - `MozillaBuild`_ or `direct link`_
 - `Visual Studio 2010 Professional Trial`_